If you are considering a composting toilet for your home, it can be overwhelming to know where to start!

 Let’s begin by looking through:

-Begin by putting compost material such as peat moss or coconut coir- these materials tend to help with reducing bacteria that typically makes the toilet smell.
+Begin by putting compost material such as peat moss or coconut coir- these materials tend to help with reducing bacteria that typically make the toilet smell.

 Sit on the toilet seat if you need to urinate.
 Don’t be concerned about where the liquid is going as it will enter the liquid chamber via the openings.